haiiro-moe/cakes/posts/hello-world.md

 date: 2023-11-19 10:30:00+0100
 ---

-> This was my first post.
-The site has since been rewritten using my
+> This was my first post. ~~The site has since been rewritten using my
-> own static site generator.
+> own static site generator.~~ Twice, actually.
+Now it's using Next.js.

 # Hello World.